 “I’ll see you tomorrow, okay?”
 I patted him lightly on the shoulder, and he nodded.
 “Goodbye, Teacher.”

-And most of all, I didn’t want to fall for tough guy acts, or whatever other facades my students put up.
+And most of all, I didn’t want to fall for tough guy acts or whatever other facades my students put up.
 Inside every tough exterior is a vulnerable heart, longing for love and affirmation.
-That heart is what I want to see as a teacher, not the facades.
+That heart is what I want to see and speak to as a teacher, not the facades.